sergiotaborda/lense-lang-docs/docs/content/tour/tour.md

 public class Client {

-     // the following line uses a single line comment to inform the role of the field val  name : Natural; // the name of the client
+     // the following line uses a single line comment to inform the role of the field let  name : Natural; // the name of the client
 }
 ~~~~